3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 <br>

 ## Why is Git tricky to understand?
-Demo (20m)
+Demo (10m)

 Git is tricky to understand because describing 'how' it works, like many things in programming, requires a breadth of technical knowledge.
-This is going to be a tricky mindset to work with at first.

 We need to work with Git and many other complex technologies and approach them critically (i.e. as a critical thinker: the objective analysis and evaluation of an issue in order to form a judgment).
 But we need to also suspend our disbelief as it were and accept that at their core these technologies are complex, built by some of the best programming minds, and are the result of sometimes 50 years of iteration.

 I don't need to explain music theory to you in order to play the guitar.
 It may help in a bind, but it is not mandatory.

 We will learn a bit about how Git works, but for now it's enough to learn how to use it for this class - by keeping track of homework and classwork.
-Through this process we will better understand how we will use it as professional developers.
+Through this process, we will better understand how we will use it as professional developers.

-> Things we don't need to know but might be curious!
+> Things we don't need to know but might be curious to know!

 - [Directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)
 - [SHA-1](https://en.wikipedia.org/wiki/SHA-1)